-UEA has worked with Norfolk Museums Service for many years on numerous exhibitions including the landmark display ‘Lines of Sight: W.G.
+UEA has worked with Norfolk Museums Service for many years on numerous exhibitions including ‘The Last Voyage of the Gloucester’ and the landmark display ‘Lines of Sight: W.G.
 Sebald’s East Anglia’, as well as workshops and events across the county.
 In 2018, we formalised our partnership, offering opportunities for work placements, co-supervised PhDs and support for PGCE and Early Years teaching programmes, as well as master classes and research events.
 We are also the academic partner of the Royal Palace Reborn project, a major National Lottery Heritage Fund-supported programme to reinstate the medieval floors and rooms at Norwich Castle and create a new visitor entrance, café and shop.

 Norwich Castel: Royal Palace Reborn with Stephen Fry